LostByteSoft/Bash-Sha-256-Verification/readme.md

 	-If you don't provide a file will create a new *.sha256 file.
 	-If you provide a hash file with multiple hash inside it will take the good line.

 -Check_sha256_V5.sh, yes it is the best version.
+BUT IT DOESN'T WORK NOT PROVIDED.

 	The main software.
 Will ask for 1 files (and check if hash file exist then autoload OR ask for a second file WITH MULTIPLE HASH INSIDE and compare the hash include in the second specified/automatic